heyayush/heyayush-v2/content/posts/2021-02-13-User-Authentication-with-aws-cognito.md

 > Intro to AWS cognito and using it for app user authentication.

-# AWS Cognito

-Give users an identity so that they can interact with our application.
+Basic goal of authentication is to give users an identity so its like introducing the participant before having a conversation.
+Thus enabling the security feature as we know who the user is and what info can be shared with him.
+And for that we need to have a memory of all the known people and ability to add more people in that list.
+This is called *User Pool* in technical term.
+That is a collection of users that have interaction with our application.

 ## Cognito User Pools:
 - Sign in functionality for app users.